In the guide

 Consumers' rights

-The Consumer Protection from Unfair Trading Regulations 2008 prohibit information that misleads or is likely to mislead consumers in relation to the consumer's rights.
+The Consumer Protection from Unfair Trading Regulations 2008 prohibit information that misleads or is likely to mislead consumers in relation to their rights.
 Therefore, you must not restrict, or appear to restrict, a consumer's rights in any way by displaying signs such as 'no refunds' or 'sold as seen'.
 Even if you do put such a phrase on a receipt, this will not affect your obligations to consumers and they will still be entitled to redress in the event of faulty or misdescribed goods.

 Receipts

 There is a general misconception among the public that a trader must provide a receipt for purchases.
-This is a convention - even good practice - but not a general legal requirement (although tax law may require receipts to be produced under certain circumstances).
-Of course, if you are a trader it never hurts to try to please the customer but you are not obliged to comply.
+This is a convention - even good practice - but is not a general legal requirement (although tax law may require receipts to be produced under certain circumstances).
+Of course, if you are a trader it never hurts to try to please the customer, but you are not obliged to comply.
 However, it may help you to keep a detailed log, so you can maintain reliable tax records.

 Food items

-If you sell food you are required to register with your local environmental health service.
+If you sell food you are required to register with your local Environmental Health service.

 Descriptions of goods and counterfeits

-Under the Consumer Rights Act 2015 it is a breach of contract if goods are misdescribed.
+Under the Consumer Rights Act 2015, it is a breach of contract if goods are misdescribed.
 It is also a breach of the Consumer Protection from Unfair Trading Regulations 2008 to mislead consumers with regard to the description of goods.

 As well as possible offences under the Trade Marks Act 1994, if the marketing of the products you sell could cause confusion with a competitor's product (through the use of trade marks, trade names or other distinguishing marks of a competitor) and, by misleading the consumer, you cause them to buy something they would not otherwise have bought, then there would also be a breach of the Consumer Protection from Unfair Trading Regulations 2008.